 It’s important for all students to learn writing skills because it’s something they’ll need to be good at regardless of their future career objectives.
 Whether it’s to complete a thesis or assignment, or writing for their paycheck, they will need at some point or another to be able to write well.
 That’s why teachers need to be monitoring their writing skills regardless of where their current skill level is.
-Unfortunately, not all students want to learn to write, and some downright hate it, so the best approach is one that can make it fun or more appealing.
+Unfortunately, not all students want to learn to write, and some downright hate it.
+That’s why paper writing services are so popular today.
+Students can simply delegate their assignments and hire professional writers to write my essay for me online.
+So the best approach is one that can make it fun or more appealing.
 Without any further ado, here are 10 writing apps that do exactly that.

 This tool is more about organizing your ideas, which is at the core of the writing process.
 At their age, students minds are incredibly creative but perhaps chaotic, so Popplet is a tool that helps students organize all these thoughts, all in a visual and engaging way.

 This is a great thing because it can allow them to write down all of their ideas in a fun and engaging way and then connect the dots when necessary which would enable them to realize what they want to create.
 This can be great for teachers as well, especially when they are planning a lesson or something similar.